iflylabs/iflychat-documentation/sdk/javascript/guide/add-bots.md

     };
 ~~~

-This function takes an Array of objects as parameter where each object should has following properties:
+This function takes an Array of objects as parameter where each object should have following properties:

 * name - Name of the bot you want to assign.
 * avatar - Avatar url.